Ensuring safe, intermodal and connected transport

 It is therefore important that we address the central challenges early on so as to tap the full potential of learning systems for humans and society.
 These challenges include the design of human-machine interfaces and also the convenience and safety of AI applications in the mobility sector.
 Related areas such as urban development, electric mobility or smart home technologies must be involved in this process.

-These issues are the focus of Working Group 5 headed by Mr Christoph Peylo (Bosch Center for Artificial Intelligence) and Mr Tobias Hesse (German Aerospace Center - DLR) of the Plattform Lernende Systeme.
+These issues are the focus of working group 5 headed by Mr Claus Bahlmann (Siemens Mobility) and Mr Tobias Hesse (German Aerospace Center - DLR) of the Plattform Lernende Systeme.